ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 A thorough SOW is useless if clients stall on signing it.
 Here are two techniques that cut sign-off time significantly.

 Don't send the SOW cold and wait for a response.
 Send it 24 hours before a scheduled 30-minute call, then walk through it together.
-This does three things: it ensures the client actually reads it (instead of skimming and signing nervously or not signing at all), it gives you a chance to explain the rationale behind key clauses before they become objections, and it surfaces questions while you're available to answer them.
+This does three things: it ensures the client actually reads it (instead of skimming and signing nervously or not signing at all), it gives you a chance to explain the rationale behind key clauses before they become objections, and it surfaces questions while you are available to answer them.

 When you present the SOW, explicitly call attention to the Assumptions and Exclusions sections.
-Say: "I want to flag these two sections in particular — the assumptions list what we're counting on from you, and the exclusions list what's not covered.
+Say: "I want to flag these two sections in particular.
+The assumptions list what we're counting on from you, and the exclusions list what's not covered.
 Both are things we can adjust if needed, but I wanted to make sure you've seen them and we're on the same page."

-The technique also gives clients a structured opportunity to push back before work starts — which is exactly where you want the negotiation to happen.
+The technique also gives clients a structured opportunity to push back before work starts, which is exactly where you want the negotiation to happen.

 ScopeStack Team